Do Prepare by Designating & Training Personnel to Handle OSHA Inspections

 Do Ask Questions

 Upon their arrival, ask the OSHA compliance officer for their credentials and the reason for their visit.
-Determine whether the officer has a subpoena or warrant for their visit.
-Often, employers must consent to the inspection.

 If you can, get copies of the complaints against the employer.
 Ask the OSHA compliance officer if you and your attorney can accompany the officer during the inspection.